 Fitbit rates battery life at five days, though it really depends on what you’re doing with it.
 Mixed usage will drive it lower for sure.
 The smartwatch does work with both iOS and Android phones.

-While it’s not one of Samsung’s Active models, it features similar waterproofing, so durability isn’t really a problem.
+You do get the similar waterproofing, so durability isn’t really a problem.
 There’s a fair bit of tech inside to use, starting with the excellent heart rate monitor, as well as the SpO2 sensor for blood oxygen levels.
 There is an ECG as well, but it’s not live yet because Health Canada has yet to approve it.

 Garmin Vivoactive 4